MicrosoftDocs/common-data-model-and-service/common-data-model/hied-accelerator.md

 ---

-title: Dynamics 365 Higher-Education Accelerator| Microsoft Docs
+title: Dynamics 365 Education Accelerator – Higher Education | Microsoft Docs
 description: Develop higher education solutions with the extensions to Common Data Model and the built-in forms, views, and dashboards of the Dynamics 365 Higher Education Accelerator.
 author: MeenooRami
 ms.service: common-data-model